qradiolink/dmrtc/README.md

 $ ./dmrtc
 </pre>

-- To run it in console, without the GUI interface, start it with the "-h" flag:
+- To run it in console, without the GUI interface, start it with the **-d** flag:

 <pre>
 $ ./dmrtc -d